Harness#

 launchline – a

-describing a gst-launch type linehas_clock_wait – a
+utf8describing a gst-launch type linehas_clock_wait – a

-uses gst_clock_wait_id internally.
+gbooleanspecifying if theElementuses gst_clock_wait_id internally.

-- buffers_in_queue() int #
+- buffers_in_queue() int#

 The number of